How sugar may damage the brain

 The food-mood connection

-From glucose and insulin oscillations to oxidation, inflammation, and insulin resistance, a modern diet full of sugar and refined carbohydrates can be a potential driver of psychological distress.
-For more details about how a whole-food, low-carbohydrate diet can help with specific psychiatric disorders, please visit our guide, The food-mood connection.
+From glucose and insulin fluctuations to oxidation, inflammation, and insulin resistance, a modern diet high in sugar and refined carbs can be a potential driver of psychological distress.
+For more details about how a whole-food, low-carb diet can help with specific psychiatric disorders, please visit our guide, The food-mood connection.

 If you are struggling with mental health issues and taking medication, we have a lot more information on this topic in our guide, Low carb and mental health: Getting started and managing medications.
 We also have an FAQ that addresses many common questions and concerns about the links between diet and mental health.